By Dr. James M. Dahle, WCI Founder

 In general, you should self-insure whenever possible and then insure really well against the financial catastrophes out there.
-Your refrigerator dying or your iphone being lost are not financial catastrophes, although I’ve heard withdrawal from an Angry Birds addiction can be ugly.
-There are only a handful of financial catastrophes that you need to be insured against:
+Your refrigerator dying or your iPhone being lost are not financial catastrophes.
+Before we discuss umbrella insurance for physicians, you should know there are only a handful of financial catastrophes that you need to be insured against:

 - Destruction of expensive property